Wire Transfer

 Check

-Standard checks and Matthew Bender checks (handling may differ — see open question)
+Standard checks and Matthew Bender checks (different matching fields — see below)

 Check Number